soerenuhrbach/vscode-deepl/README.md

 * `deepl.apiKey`: The key is used to authenticate with the DeepL API.
 [See offical documentation](https://www.deepl.com/docs-api/accessing-the-api/authentication/)
 * `deepl.usePro`: Whether to use the DeepL Pro API - check this option if you use the paid plan.

+For this extension to work, the above settings must be made.

+Optional settings:

 * `deepl.formality`: Whether the translated text should lean towards formal or informal language in certain languages.
 * `deepl.splitSentences`: Sets whether the translation engine should first split the input into sentences.

-For this extension to work, the above settings must be made.
+* `deepl.preserveFormatting`: Sets whether the translation engine should respect the original formatting, even if it would usually correct some aspects.
+* `deepl.tagHandling`: Sets which kind of tags should be handled.
+Options currently available: 'xml'.
+* `deepl.splittingTags`: Comma-separated list of XML tags which always cause splits.
+* `deepl.nonSplittingTags`: Comma-separated list of XML tags which never split sentences.
+* `deepl.ignoreTags`: Comma-separated list of XML tags that indicate text not to be translated.

 ## Disclaimer